azat-co/aws-intermediate/01-overview.md

 * Lectures, demos and hands-on labs - you'll download them soon
 * Lunch break 12-1pm and 2 smaller breaks before and after
-* Fill out sign up sheets and DI evaluation *before* you leave (put in the envelope)
+* Fill out sign up sheets and the DI evaluation *before* you leave (put them in the envelope)
 * Slides are often just talking points because reading from slides is boring so pay attention and take notes!
-* Labs have detailed step by step walk-through
+* Labs have detailed step by step walk-throughs

 ---